Universal K-matrices for quantum Kac-Moody algebras: Introduction

-In this paper, we extend the construction of the universal k--matrix obtained in \cite{BK19} for quantum groups corresponding to complex semisimple Lie algebras to the case of an arbitrary symmetrizable Kac--Moody algebra.
-The method we follow relies on the notion of an \emph{almost cylindrical} bialgebra.
-Informally, this is a bialgebra endowed with a distinguished solution of {\em a} reflection equation, thus yielding a natural action of cylindrical braid groups on its representations and generalizing the notion of {\em cylinder twist} introduced by tom Dieck--H\"{a}ring-Oldenburg and Balagovi\'{c}--Kolb.
-It bears however a simple, yet crucial, difference with the latter in that the relevant reflection equation is twisted by an algebra automorphism which does not necessarily preserve the coproduct.
-However, its defect of being a morphism of quasitriangular bialgebras is controlled by an auxiliary Drinfeld twist.\\
+In this paper, we extend the construction of the universal K-matrix for quantum groups corresponding to complex semisimple Lie algebras obtained by Balagovi\'{c} and Kolb in \cite{BK19} to the case of an arbitrary symmetrizable Kac-Moody algebra.
+Our approach relies on the notion of a \emph{cylindrical} bialgebra.
+Informally, this is a bialgebra endowed with a distinguished solution of a generalized reflection equation, which yields a natural action of cylindrical braid groups on the tensor products of its representations and generalizes the notion of {\em cylinder twist} introduced by tom Dieck and H\"{a}ring-Oldenburg and later used by Balagovi\'{c} and Kolb.
+It bears a simple, yet crucial, difference with the latter in that the relevant reflection equation is twisted by an algebra automorphism which does not necessarily preserve the coproduct.
+However, its defect in being a morphism of quasitriangular bialgebras is controlled by a Drinfeld twist.

-This more general framework allows us to construct new examples in the context of quantum Kac--Moody algebras.
-More specifically, given a Kac--Moody algebra, we are able to produce a discrete family of solutions, parametrized by pairs of compatible generalized Satake diagrams.
-Therefore, even in finite type, this leads to new examples of non--equivalent universal k--matrices, recovering the Balagovi\'c--Kolb construction as a special case.
+This more general framework allows us to construct new examples of universal K-matrices in the context of quantum Kac-Moody algebras.
+More specifically, given a symmetrizable Kac-Moody algebra $\mfg$ and an additional combinatorial datum (a pair of generalized Satake diagrams), we construct an algebra automorphism $\psi$ of $U_q\mfg$ and an operator $K$ satisfying the generalized reflection equation

-The new framework is motivated by the study of solutions of the parameter--dependent reflection equation in the category of finite--dimensional representation of quantum loop algebras.
-Indeed, for any generalized Satake diagram of affine type, there is a canonical choice of a \emph{compatible} generalized Satake diagram, conditionally related to parameter inversion (cf. Lemma \ref{lem:thetaYeta:Uqg'}).
-This observation suggested the new approach and prompted our definitions.\\
+where $R$ is the universal R-matrix of $U_q\mfg$.
+In finite type, our construction leads to new examples of non-equivalent universal K-matrices, where the Balagovi\'c-Kolb universal K-matrix is recovered as a special case.